kamilpajak/VirtualTherm/README.md

 ## Examples
 Check out the `examples` directory for various ways to use the library with different RTD sensors and temperature units.

-- `RTD_Temperature_Resistance_Conversion.ino`: Demonstrates converting temperature to resistance for different RTD types.

 ## License
 This library is released under the [BSD 3-Clause License](LICENSE).

-## Acknowledgements
-Thank you to all the users and supporters of the VirtualTherm.
-Your engagement is greatly appreciated.